 There are a number of different occlusal splints available from a basic soft night-guard through to a bespoke custom made splint that is adjusted over time.

 There are several different effective appliances, from simple “sleep clench inhibitors” to complex Michigan splints that protect the teeth from wear when asleep and patients report that other symptoms [as listed above] reduce or disappear.
 These splints occasionally have to be made on referral outside the practice.

 If you are suffering from any of the symptoms above and suspect that bruxism may be the cause – book a consultation.
-Alternatively, if you have acute symptoms or simply want advice about the condition, book an appointment with Suzie.
+Alternatively, if you have acute symptoms or simply want advice about the condition call and we could arrange a telephone call back.